johanbissemattsson/debout-pour-les-enfants/src/pages/en/about-us.md

 ![null](/img/om-oss-23.jpg)

 The street children in Senegal are called talibés which means disciples.
-They have been relayed by their parents, sometimes already at the age of four, to the Koran schools operated by Marabouer.
+They have been relayed by their parents, sometimes already at the age of four, to the Koran schools operated by Marabous.
 The intention is that the boys will learn the Quran beyond which may take up to ten years.
 Many of the children do not meet their families throughout that time.
 Most of the day, they spend on the streets to beg for food and money for the Marabou.
 The children are dirty with broken clothes and usually without shoes.

 ## Daaras

 ![null](/img/darras-1.jpg)

-There is the name of a Koran school.
+Daaras is the name of a Koran school.
 Many are located in places that we would consider to be dumped.
-The talibés are sleeping on plastic or bastards lying directly on the dirty floor.
-Here they also spend the time for their studies with the Marabouen.
+The talibés are sleeping on plastic mats lying directly on the dirty floor.
+Here they also spend the time for their studies with the Marabou.
 Access to the toilet is of course, but not a lot of hygiene.

 ![null](/img/darras-2.jpg)